-3.3 MENTOR TEACHER ON SPECIAL ASSIGNMENT: For this action, our expectation was to continue to provide necessary mentoring for all intern teachers and/or new teachers to our district.
-This action was effective, when observing classroom instruction, Mentor Teacher best practices were implemented.
-Also, teachers provided positive feedback to Administrator in regards to Mentor during one-on-one teacher meetings.
+Analysis Statement: For this action, our expectation was to continue to provide necessary mentoring for all intern teachers and/or new teachers to our district.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.